Lokelma Patient Tips

 - saquinavir

-It is important to tell your doctor about all medications you use, including prescription, OTC, vitamins and herbal or dietary supplements.
+It is important to tell your doctor about all medications you use, including prescription, over-the-counter (OTC), vitamins and herbal or other dietary supplements.
 Do not stop using any medications without first talking to your doctor.

 Note that this list is not all-inclusive and includes only common medications that may interact with Lokelma.
-You should refer to the prescribing information for Lokelma for a complete list of interactions.
+You should refer to the prescribing information for Lokelma for a complete list of interactions and speak with your doctor or pharmacist.

 More about Lokelma (sodium zirconium cyclosilicate)